‘As you are so much older and wiser than I am, I must of course defer to your judgement.’

 I enjoyed the afternoon I spent with Mr. Knightley’s Diary, and I appreciated Grange’s take on one of my favorite literary heroes.
 I only recently finished Emma, but this book made me want to re-read it very soon.

-Disclosure: I borrowed Mr. Knightley’s Diary from my local library.
-I am an Amazon associate.
+Disclosure: I borrowed Mr. Knightley’s Diary from the public library.

 © 2012 Anna Horner of Diary of an Eccentric.
 All Rights Reserved.
 Please do not reproduce or republish content without permission.